 Professor Vigdor's commitment to conveying the insights of research to the policy community and the general public is evidenced by his publication of op-ed articles in outlets including The Wall Street Journal, the Los Angeles Times, the Atlanta Journal-Constitution, and the Boston Globe.
 He has assisted the U.S. Department of Justice in cases of alleged housing discrimination and testified in a Texas school finance lawsuit in 2012.
 He has addressed school boards and education officials in numerous states and nations, and advised the North Carolina Governor's Office on matters of educator compensation.
 He has also served on numerous advisory, governing, or editorial boards.

+Prior to his arrival at the University of Washington, Professor Vigdor served on the faculty of the Sanford School of Public Policy at Duke University for 15 years.
 At Duke, Professor Vigdor served a four-year term as director of the Ph.D. program in public policy and chaired the university-wide Provost's Advisory Committee on Appointments, Promotion, and Tenure.
 He taught a range of courses on microeconomics and research methods, served on two dozen doctoral dissertation committees, and advised 32 masters or undergraduate theses.
 He also served alternately as bassist, guitarist, or drummer for the Sanford School's informal in-house band.